Mini-MBA: Data-Driven Management Curriculum

 Key Takeaways:

-• Understand that earlier statistical methods were developed to aid decision making using limited data
+- Statistical methods were developed to aid decision-making using limited data.

 The field of machine learning, under the umbrella of Artificial Intelligence (AI), is one of the techniques used to explore large amounts of data.
 Machine learning is leveraged to detect data anomalies, classify data, find associations and patterns, and make reliable decisions.
-We will examine how companies are leveraging the above techniques to gain competitive advantage and build new products.
+We will examine how companies leverage the above techniques to gain a competitive advantage and build new products.
+We will explore the business use cases for large language models, the method behind ChatGPT.

 Key Takeaways:

-• Certain problems are better suited to successfully use machine learning
+- Certain problems are better suited for solving using machine learning.

-• Many problems cannot yet be solved by leveraging large amounts of data and technology
+- Many problems cannot be solved by leveraging large amounts of data and technology.

-• Advancements in AI will soon be a major cause of disruptions to traditional businesses
+- Advancements in AI are a significant cause of disruptions to traditional businesses.

 Data Visualization and Communication – Day 4, Session I

-Many data-driven projects are not operationalized due to lack of management or stakeholder buy-in.
+Many data-driven projects are not operationalized due to a lack of management or stakeholder buy-in.
 Buy-in comes from clearly communicating findings, patterns, and insights from data.
 Optimal outcomes come from tailoring messages to the audiences.
-We will understand the best visualization techniques provide strong evidence, supported by data, to help drive data-driven management.
+We will understand the best visualization and communication techniques to align leadership with data-driven decisions.

 Key Takeaways: